HyperSprite/img-ransformer-ts/readme.md

 * Webpack is bundling all TS files into a single bundle.
 Does not do hot reloading.
 * Jest testing is working.
 * Single pixel RGB to Grayscale function.
-* Web page displays with CSS and JavaScript connected.
+* Web page displays with CSS and React connected.

 ## Open Tasks:

-* Decide where to do the image processing (options Node, browser, both?).
-Decode/Encode image?
-If browser only, this can be done with Canvas.
-For Node, I have not see a way to do this without using an external library.
-* If in the browser, Production-ize Webpack config to build proper *production worthy* bundles that include split and hashed bundles, compression, etc.
 * Build a function to take array of image RGB values and run transformations from the transformation lib.
 * Build, document and test API for transformations lib.
 * Build, document and test a user interface.